 If you want a plant that will astound you, check out sandfood.
 What is sandfood?
 It is a unique, endangered plant that is rare and hard to find even in its native regions of California, Arizona, and Sonora Mexico.
 Pholisma sonorae is the botanical designation, and it is a parasitic perennial herb that is part of the dune ecosystem.
 Learn about this little plant and some fascinating sandfood plant info like, where does sandfood grow?
 Then, if you are lucky enough to visit one of its regions, try to find this elusive, amazing plant.

 What is Sandfood?

-Because of its parasitic nature, botanists had assumed the plant took moisture from its host.
+Due to its parasitic nature, botanists had assumed the plant took moisture from its host.
 One of the fun facts about sandfood is that this has since been found to be untrue.
-Sandfood gathers moisture from the air and only take nutrients from the host plant.
-Perhaps, this is why the sandfood doesn’t affect the vitality of the host plant to a large degree.
+Sandfood gathers moisture from the air and only takes nutrients from the host plant.
+Perhaps this is why the sandfood doesn’t affect the vitality of the host plant to a large degree.

 Where Does Sandfood Grow?

 Dune ecosystems are delicate communities with a finite supply of flora and fauna which can flourish in the sandy hills.
 Sandfood is an elusive plant that is found in such areas.
 It ranges from the Algadones Dunes in southeastern California to parts of Arizona and down into El Gran Desierto in Mexico.

 Pholisma plants are also found in rocky thorn scrub, such as that in Sinaloa Mexico.
 These forms of the plant are called Pholisma culicana and thought to be located in a different region due to plate tectonics.
 The Pholisma plants found in dune areas thrive in loose sandy soils.
 The most common host plants are Desert Eriogonum, fan-leaf tiquilia, and Palmer’s tiquilia.